MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Limitations and Considerations

-- The maximum number of shortcuts per Fabric item is 10,000.
+- The maximum number of shortcuts per Fabric item is 10,000.In this context the term item refers to: apps, lakehouses, warehouses, reports, and more.
 - The maximum number of shortcuts in a single OneLake path is 10.
 - The maximum number of direct shortcut to shortcut links is 5.
 - ADLS and S3 shortcut target paths can't contain any reserved characters from RCF 3986 section 2.2.
 - OneLake shortcut target paths can’t contain “%” characters.
 - Shortcuts don't support nonlatin characters.
-- Copy Blob api not supported for ADLS or S3 shortcuts.
+- Copy Blob API not supported for ADLS or S3 shortcuts.
 - Copy function doesn't work on shortcuts that directly point to ADLS containers.
 It's recommended to create ADLS shortcuts to a directory that is at least one level below a container.
 - OneLake shortcuts pointing to ADLS or S3 shortcuts isn't supported.
 - Additional shortcuts can't be created inside ADLS or S3 shortcuts.